ajschoef/sliding-window-analysis/README.md

     docker-compose run app data/raw G 10 0.15

-The program's output should now be in the generate "results" subdirectory.
+The program's output should now be in the generated "results" subdirectory.